 I remember that the company originally promised that they will start delivering the bikes in March (again, I booked on November 15 — the day online booking started) and that their dealerships will open by December 15.
 But both things got delayed – thanks to a longer waiting time of Jawa 42.

 Dealerships in Delhi NCR were still opening in the month of February, and the delivery of motorbikes never started in March, at least not in Delhi NCR.
 In short, everything worked with an Indian sense of time and commitment.
 No one had any clue about Jawa 42 delivery time.

 I finally got my bike on 7th April — almost 5 months after the original booking date.

 But a regular touch with the company’s marketing team was an assurance.

-Update (March 2020): As per March 2020, most of the cities across India now have about 3 months of Jawa 42 waiting time.
+Update (January 2021): As per Januyary 2021, most of the cities across India now have about 1 month of Jawa 42 waiting time.

 Jawa 42 Waiting Time: FIFO Approach

 As a journalist (of a different kind) I cannot help my habit of gaining insider news.
 Though this isn’t something unique or undercover, but useful for those who are still waiting for their Jawa motorcycle’s delivery.
 So let’s get into technicalities…

 Speaking of the Jawa 42 waiting time, the company is following the First-In-First-Out method of inventory (also known as the FIFO system).
 According to this, every delivery will be decided as per its booking date.
 Those who booked early are going to get it first than those who booked later, following a fair sequence order.